Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 • You and your Thai partner (wife or husband) must go with you to the immigration office every time.

-• You must ask the immigration officers to check all documents I mentioned above.
+• You must ask the immigration officers to check all the documents I mentioned above.
 Each city may require different documents.

 • I recommend you go to the immigration office to review the documents and get in the queue in the morning.
-If you miss some documents you may have time to find them and come back again in the afternoon.
+If you miss some documents, you may have time to find them and come back again in the afternoon.

 • Prepare some paper glue and a blue pen.